Old Postage Stamps & Currencies Trading License in Dubai

 Dubai's position as a global trade and logistics hub makes it ideally suited for the collectibles and numismatics trade.
 The emirate's ports and airports handle enormous volumes of international cargo, facilitating the smooth import and export of high-value items.
 Dubai South Business Hub Free Zone, in particular, offers proximity to Al Maktoum International Airport, one of the world's largest cargo airports, which is a significant advantage for traders dealing in time-sensitive or high-value shipments.

-Free zone licences in Dubai South offer 100 per cent foreign ownership, full repatriation of profits and capital, zero personal income tax, and zero corporate tax on qualifying income.
+Free zone licenses in Dubai South offer 100 per cent foreign ownership, full repatriation of profits and capital, zero personal income tax, and zero corporate tax on qualifying income.
 These benefits make the jurisdiction exceptionally attractive for international entrepreneurs who wish to operate with full control over their business without the need for a local partner.

 The UAE's broader economic vision, including its position as a re-export powerhouse, further supports this trade.
 The country re-exports goods worth billions of dirhams annually, and rare collectibles form part of this broader ecosystem of high-value trade.